aliihsank/Churn-Analysis-API/README.md

 Also there is GMS(Generative Model Selector) class working in background to find best algorithm and parameters for given dataset

-GMS has 6 different classification algorithm and neural network to try with different parameters:
+GMS has 8 different classification algorithm to try with different parameters:
 - Logistic Regression
 - KNN
 - Naive Bayes